Some links in this post may be affiliate links

 Dischidia ovata is native to India, China, Thailand, Malaysia, Vietnam, Laos, Myanmar and Australia where it grows as an epiphyte on trees.

 Watermelon Dischidia produces a milky sap which can irritate the skin.
-Always wear gloves when handling Watermelon Dischidia.
-It is considered toxic to both humans and pets if ingested.
+Always wear gloves when handling the plant.
+Dischidia ovata is considered toxic to both humans and pets if ingested.

 Are you looking to add Watermelon Dischidia to your plant collection?.
 You may get them online on Etsy (Link to Etsy).

-Watermelon Dischidia (Dischidia ovata) blossoms in bright light with 4-6 hours of morning sunshine, average warmth of 18-260C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, succulents soil coupled with two feedings during the growing season.
+Caring for Dischidia ovata indoors, entails providing bright light with 4-6 hours of morning sunshine, average warmth of 18-260C, moderate humidity of 50-55% and moderately moist, fertile, well-drained soil coupled with two feedings during the growing season.

-Significantly decrease watering during the cold season to maintain the soil barely moist as the growth is minimal at this time.
+Significantly decrease watering in fall and winter to maintain the soil barely moist as the growth is minimal at this time.
+However, do not leave the soil to dry out completely for a prolonged period to avoid wilting and dropping leaves.

 Moderate humidity of 50-55% is ideal for Watermelon Dischidia.
 It has no need for extra humidity.
 Ensure that there is good air circulation to prevent fungal diseases.